Is Passing The CPA Exam Worth It in 2026?

 After being laid off from my first public accounting job due to the economy, the only jobs available were general accounting positions.

-I leveraged my accounting network and a partner I knew hooked me up with a CFO at a small private commercial real estate company called Cassidy Turley.
+I leveraged my accounting network and a partner I knew hooked me up with a CFO at a small private commercial real estate company called Cassidy Turley (now part of Cushman & Wakefield, after being acquired by DTZ in 2015).

 Now fun fact, this accounting job only paid $40K per year... this was due to the fact that the position didn't require a CPA license.